-- Blandford's newly established brand, slogan, and logo are broadly used in all or most communication coming from local government, the business and nonprofit community, and the arts and recreation community, resulting in the majority of Blandford's residents being able to identify and articulate the community's new identity. - a creative and consistent wayfinding system is implemented, as part of a subsequent project, that incorporates all elements of the branding effort, including in-town and digital/online messaging. - Brand elements are broadly and consistently used on community websites, contributing to more effective marketing efforts. - there is a noticeable and quantifiable year over year increase in visitors to town beginning in the Fall of 2022. - Inquiries from "out of towners" regarding visiting or potentially moving to town increase by at least 15% by Summer of 2023. - year over year attendance at existing community-wide events and festivals increases beginning in 2022. - there is an increase in the number of businesses in town, including the Village Center, beginning no later than 2023.
+- Chester's newly established brand, slogan, and logo are broadly used in all or most communication coming from local government, the business and nonprofit community, and the arts and recreation community, resulting in the majority of Chester's residents being able to identify and articulate the community's new identity. - a creative and consistent wayfinding system is implemented, as part of a subsequent project, that incorporates all elements of the branding effort, including in-town and digital/online messaging. - Brand elements are broadly and consistently used on community websites, contributing to more effective marketing efforts. - there is a noticeable and quantifiable year over year increase in visitors to town beginning in the Fall of 2022. - Inquiries from "out of towners" regarding visiting or potentially moving to town increase by at least 15% by Summer of 2023. - year over year attendance at existing community-wide events and festivals increases beginning in 2022. - there is an increase in the number of businesses in town, including the Village Center, beginning no later than 2023.

 - Municipal staff (Town Administrator, Administrative Assistant, Planning and/or Economic Development)

-- SelectBoard
+- Chester SelectBoard and Civic Leaders

-- Blandford Business and Civic Association (pending creation as an LRRP project)
+- Chester Business and Civic Association (pending creation as an LRRP project)

 - Property & business owners

-- · Nonprofit organizations
+- Nonprofit organizations

+- Local Artists or Cultural Organizations

 - Jacobs Ladder Business Association

 - Gateway Hilltowns Collaborative

 - Pioneer Valley Planning Commission